Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here! 2 Corinthians 5:17

 Vision Becomes Reality

-I have had a hard time concentrating on work this week.
+It is hard to make old things new.
+This week, it has been difficult to concentrate on work as we focus on refreshing our home.
 After months of collecting paint samples, viewing carpet swatches, discussing possibilities, and finalizing decisions, hard-working laborers are making our vision a reality.
 Our living room and master bedroom are being transformed.
 And though the workers do not need my assistance to do their jobs, I cannot help wanting to watch the progress as “old things become new.”

 Throw Out the Old and the Dirty